borutb-fri/FMLD/README.md

 Our annotations [1]:  [FMLD_annotations.zip](FMLD_annotations.zip)

 ## Citation
-If you use our annotations, please use following citation
+If you use our annotations, please use following citations
 ```
 [1] Batagelj, B.; Peer, P.; Štruc.
 V.; Dobrišek S. How to correctly detect face masks for COVID-19 from visual information?
 Appl.
 Sci.
 20XX, XX, XXXX. https://doi.org/XX.XXXX/appXXXXXXX